 Elder N. Eldon Tanner described what happens when we allow ourselves to spend more than we earn:

 “I have discovered that there is no way that you can ever earn more than you can spend.
 I am convinced that it is not the amount of money an individual earns that brings peace of mind as much as it is having control of his money.
 Money can be an obedient servant but a harsh taskmaster.
-Those who structured their standard of living to allow a little surplus, control their circumstances.
-Those who spend a little more than they earn are controlled by their circumstances” (“Constancy Amid Change,” Oct.
-1979 general conference).
+Those who structure their standard of living to allow a little surplus, control their circumstances.
+Those who spend a little more than they earn are controlled by their circumstances” (“Constancy Amid Change,” Ensign, Nov.
+1979, 81).

 Living within our means allows us to maintain control of our circumstances.
 Falling into debt only leads to further hardship.